ZhangJiahaoZJU/zju_wander/docs/source/usage.rst

 4. For more scenarios
 ----------------
-You can change the parameters for more scenarios simulation, and the detailed description of "parameters.yaml" is given as follows.
+You can change the parameters for more scenarios simulation, and the detailed description of "parameters.yaml" is given in :doc:`api` section.